kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

-**Additional rollout consideration — workload-schema readiness**: independent of step ordering, enabling extraction on slices before workloads have rolled to a compatible opaque-config schema may cause those workloads to be filtered out of the affected devices on their next scheduling attempt, either landing them on non-extraction slices (capacity strand) or driving them to `Pending` if no non-extraction slices exist.
+**Additional rollout consideration — workload-schema readiness**: independent of step ordering, enabling extraction on slices before workloads have rolled to a compatible opaque-config schema may make the affected devices no longer viable options for those workloads on their next scheduling attempt, either landing them on non-extraction slices (capacity strand) or driving them to `Pending` if no non-extraction slices exist.
 The slice update should be coordinated with any required workload-side opaque-config evolution.

 For the common case where the driver's opaque config schema is unchanged and the slice's CEL expressions simply pull existing fields